-9.4.1.2 Community facilities zone
+9.4.1.9 Recreation and open space zone

-9.4.1.2.1 Purpose - Community facilities zone
+9.4.1.9.1 Purpose - Recreation and open space zone

-- The purpose of this part of the Reconfiguring a lot code is to facilitate and manage the outcomes of development for reconfiguring a lot and its associated Operational Works in the Community facilities zone, to achieve the Overall Outcomes. - The purpose of this part of the code will be achieved through the overall outcomes as identified in Part 9.4.1 -2.
-Reconfiguring a lot code and the following additional Community facilities zone specific overall outcomes: - Reconfiguring a lot maintains lots of sufficient size and dimension to facilitate development of a scale and intensity a. consistent with the applicable precinct. - Lots created for community facilities purposes are strategically located to best service their catchment, whilst b. having regard to possible impacts on, and from, surrounding uses and infrastructure. - Reconfiguring a lot avoids areas subject to constraint, limitation, or environmental values.
-Where reconfiguring C. a lot cannot avoid these identified areas, it responds by: - adopting a 'least risk, least impact' approach when designing, siting and locating development to minimise the potential risk to people, property and the environment; - ii. ensuring no further instability, erosion or degradation of the land, water or soil resource; - maintaining environmental values, including natural, ecological, biological, aquatic, hydrological and amenity values, and enhancing these values through the provision of environmental offsets, landscaping and facilitating safe wildlife movement through the environment; - iv. protecting native species and protecting and enhancing native species habitat; - protecting and preserving the natural, aesthetic, architectural historic and cultural values of significant trees, places, objects and buildings of heritage and cultural significance; - establishing effective separation distances, buffers and mitigation measures associated with major infrastructure to minimise adverse effects on sensitive land uses from noise, dust and other nuisance generating activities: - ensuring it promotes and does not undermine the ongoing viability, integrity, operation, maintenance and safety of major infrastructure; - viii.
-Ensuring effective and efficient disaster management response and recovery capabilities. - The Reconfiguring a lot, Operational works associated with the Reconfiguring a lot, and uses expected to occur as a result of the Reconfiguring a lot: - i. responds to the risk presented by overland flow and minimises risk to personal safety; - is resilient to overland flow impacts by ensuring the siting and design accounts for the potential risks to ii. property associated with overland flow: - iii. does not impact on the conveyance of overland flow up to and including the Overland Flow Defined Flood Event: - directly, indirectly and cumulatively avoids an increase in the severity of overland flow and potential for iv. damage on the premises or to a surrounding property. - Reconfiguring a lot achieves the intent and purpose of the Community facilities zone outcomes as identified in Part 6 or where in the Redcliffe Kippa-Ring local plan area, achieves the intent and purpose of the Redcliffe Kippa-Ring local plan and applicable precinct as identified in Part 7.
+- The purpose of this part of the Reconfiguring a lot code is to facilitate and manage the outcomes of development for reconfiguring a lot and its associated Operational Works in the Recreation and open space zone, to achieve the Overall Outcomes. - 2.
+The purpose of this part of the code will be achieved through the overall outcomes as identified in Part 9.4.1 Reconfiguring a lot code and the following additional Recreation and open space zone specific overall outcomes: - a.
+Park(57) and open space is located within walking distance to all residential lots, and is designed and constructed to a standard sufficient to service the social, cultural and recreational needs of the community. - b.
+Reconfiguring a lot maintains lots of sufficient size and dimensions to cater for the desired standard for service for Park(57) and open space provision. - c.
+Reconfiguring a lot avoids areas subject to constraint, limitation, or environmental values.
+Where reconfiguring a lot cannot avoid these identified areas, it responds by: - i. adopting a 'least risk, least impact' approach when designing, siting and locating development to minimise the potential risk to people, property and the environment; - ii. ensuring no further instability, erosion or degradation of the land, water or soil resource; - iii. maintaining environmental values, including natural, ecological, biological, aquatic, hydrological and amenity values, and enhancing these values through the provision of environmental offsets, landscaping and facilitating safe wildlife movement through the environment; - iv. protecting native species and protecting and enhancing native species habitat; - v. protecting and preserving the natural, aesthetic, architectural historic and cultural values of significant trees, places, objects and buildings of heritage and cultural significance; - vi. establishing effective separation distances, buffers and mitigation measures associated with major infrastructure to minimise adverse effects on sensitive land uses from noise, dust and other nuisance generating activities; - vii. ensuring it promotes and does not undermine the ongoing viability, integrity, operation, maintenance and safety of major infrastructure; - viii.
+Ensuring effective and efficient disaster management response and recovery capabilities. - d.
+The Reconfiguring a lot, Operational works associated with the Reconfiguring a lot, and uses expected to occur as a result of the Reconfiguring a lot: - i. responds to the risk presented by overland flow and minimises risk to personal safety; - ii. is resilient to overland flow impacts by ensuring the siting and design accounts for the potential risks to property associated with overland flow; - iii. does not impact on the conveyance of overland flow up to and including the Overland Flow Defined Flood Event: - iv. directly, indirectly and cumulatively avoids an increase in the severity of overland flow and potential for damage on the premises or to a surrounding property. - e.
+Reconfiguring a lot achieves the intent and purpose of the Recreation and open space zone outcomes as identified in Part 6 or where in the Redcliffe Kippa-Ring local plan area, achieves the intent and purpose of the Redcliffe Kippa-Ring local plan and applicable precinct as identified in Part 7.

-9.4.1.2.2 Requirement for assessment
+9.4.1.9.2 Requirement for assessment

-Part B - Criteria for assessable development - Community facilities zone
+Part M - Criteria for assessable development - Recreation and open space zone

-Where development is categorised as assessable development - code assessment in the Table of Assessment, the assessment benchmarks are the criteria set out in Part B, Table 9.4.1.2.1 as well as the purpose statement and overall outcomes of this code.
+Where development is categorised as assessable development - code assessment in the Table of Assessment, the assessment benchmarks are the criteria set out in Part M, Table 9.4.1.9.1 as well as the purpose statement and overall outcomes of this code.